frankshearar/Home/Centrally-managing-NuGet-packages.md

 * I would like to manage all the package versions centrally at a repo level so that they do not go out of sync in the various projects in the repo.
 * I can specify a range or float to latest version of a given package so that all projects in the repo always gets the latest available version when desired.
 * I can lock down the package graph for the repo so that my builds are repeatable
-  * I can lock down direct and transitive dependencies so that the build behavior does not change by resolving to a different version of a package due to the locked version unavailability.
+  * I can lock down direct and transitive dependencies so that the build behavior does not change by resolving to a different version of a package version due to unavailability of previously resolved version.
-  * I am able to lock down the integrity of the package so that so that the build behavior does not change by resolving to a different package with same ID+version
+  * I am able to lock down the integrity of the package so that so that the build behavior does not change by resolving to a different package with same ID+version.
   * I am able to lock the floating versions of packages to their respective resolved versions unless I explicitly ask the package to resolve to latest version.
 * When I modify a common project that's a dependency of multiple projects in the repo, I should not be required to multiple checkins corresponding to each of the dependent projects.
   * E.g. Project A->B->C->D->...->X. If I change the `PackageReference` for X, I should be making limited changes related to only Project X and not multiple changes for each of the projects that depend on it.
 (This would be case with per project lock file).